ietf-satp/draft-marstein-satp-asset-exchange/draft-marstein-satp-asset-exchange.md

 --- abstract

-This document describes an extension of the Secure Asset Transfer Protocol (SATP) that enables the asset exchange interoperability mode.
+This document describes the Secure Asset Exchange (SAE) Protocol.
+SAE is an extension of the Secure Asset Transfer (SAT) Protocol that enables the asset exchange interoperability mode.
-It specifies the required modifications necessary to the SATP message flows to facilitate asset exchange between asset networks.
+It specifies the required modifications necessary to the SAT message flows to facilitate asset exchange between asset networks.
-Gateways that support SATP can be extended to also support the asset exchange mode, enabling support for both asset transfer and asset exchange in a single set of gateways.
+Gateways that support the SAT protocol can be extended to also support SAE, enabling support for both asset transfer and asset exchange in a single set of gateways.

 --- middle